 The purposes for which we collect your information may include:

-• providing you with account functionality to manage your public transport ticketing cards and products;
+• providing you with account functionality to manage your public transport ticketing products and payment methods;

 • managing and planning the public transport network;